China points finger at U.S. over Asia-Pacific tensions

 Such moves "do not accord with the developments of the times and are not conducive towards maintaining regional peace and stability", ministry spokesman Yang Yujun told reporters.

-The official People's Liberation Army Daily went further, saying in a commentary on Monday that China needed to beef up its defenses to deal with a hostile West bent on undermining it.
+The official People's Liberation Army Daily went further, saying in a commentary on Monday China needed to beef up its defences to deal with a hostile West bent on undermining it.

-"Hostile Western forces have intensified their strategy to westernize and split China, and employed every possible means to contain and control our country's development," it said.
+"Hostile Western forces have intensified their strategy to westernise and split China, and employed every possible means to contain and control our country's development," it said.

-On Monday, U.S. Secretary of State John Kerry defended the re-orientation of U.S. foreign policy towards Asia as he ended a trip to the region dominated by concerns about North Korea's nuclear program.
+On Monday, U.S. Secretary of State John Kerry defended the re-orientation of U.S. foreign policy towards Asia as he ended a trip to the region dominated by concerns about North Korea's nuclear programme.

-While China has been angered by North Korea's behavior, including its third nuclear test in February, it has also made clear it considers U.S. displays of force in response to Pyongyang's behavior to be a worrisome development.
+While China has been angered by North Korea's behaviour, including its third nuclear test in February, it has also made clear it considers U.S. displays of force in response to Pyongyang's behaviour to be a worrisome development.

 JAPAN "MAKING TROUBLE"

-China unveiled another double-digit rise in military expenditure last month, to 740.6 billion yuan ($119 billion) for 2013, and is involved in protracted and often ugly disputes over a series of islands in the East and South China Seas.
+China unveiled another double-digit rise in military expenditure last month, to 740.6 billion yuan (77 billion pounds) for 2013, and is involved in protracted and often ugly disputes over a series of islands in the East and South China Seas.

 The waters around the islands in the East China Sea are rich fishing grounds and have potentially huge oil and gas reserves.